pvig/digitakt-controller/README.md

 * Track focus buttons (row 1) allow muting of tracks 1 - 8

 * Track control buttons (row 2) allow muting of tracks 9 - 15

-* channel 16 is used for the auto channel

 #### Midi keyboard